 There are uniformed Wardens who will point you in the right direction and provide advice.

-When Her Majesty The Queen is in official residence at Windsor Castle the ceremony takes place in the Upper Ward, on the lawn of the Quadrangle, close to the entrance to the State Apartments.
+When His Majesty The King is in official residence at Windsor Castle the ceremony takes place in the Upper Ward, on the lawn of the Quadrangle, close to the entrance to the State Apartments.

 Standing next to St George's Gate, inside the Castle, will let you see the Guards and Band march right past you literally close enough to touch.

-From the railings at Engine Court you can see the entire ceremony with The Queen's Private Residence providing a spectacular backdrop.
+From the railings at Engine Court you can see the entire ceremony with The King's Private Residence providing a spectacular backdrop.

 From time to time other areas, including the Moat Path, are opened to let visitors watch the ceremony.